evido/wotreplay-parser/README.md

 * `input directory` is the directory containing all the replays (relative to root, only first level will be scanned)
 * `output directory` images will be written to this directory, for each map / game mode an output file will be generated (relative to root)
 * `root` should contain a folder maps with the images to maps and the arena definitions
+* `size` specifies the output dimensions of the generated image (for image output types)
+* `rules` specify drawing rules to be used for output type class-heatmap (surround the argument with quotes to avoid the program interpreting it as seperate arguments)

 ## Create Minimaps